 - Nebraska: Encyclopedia Britannica

-Authors research the history to the setting and theme(s) of their novels.
+Authors often do a lot of research related to the setting and theme(s) of their novels.
 After reading My Daniel, direct students to comb through this paleontology timeline to pick out facts that they think Pam Conrad incorporated into the novel, providing details from the text to support their findings.

 Nebraska County Fossils